Most Recent UFO Sightings in Wisconsin

 There were several witnesses to the event that saw the orange light in the sky, including Police Chief Gene Helmer of Elmwood.
 Helmer was listening to the police scanner and heard Wheeler radio that he was looking at a UFO and later heard the officer call for assistance that he'd been hit.

 Other residents saw the light in the sky as well.
 Helmer rushed to the scene.
-Afterwards, Wheeler went home but two hours later, his wife rushed him to the local hospital suffering from a severe headache.
+Afterward, Wheeler went home but two hours later, his wife rushed him to the local hospital suffering from a severe headache.
 After three days Wheeler was released, but doctors weren't able to diagnose the cause of his distress and pain.
 He was unable to recall the UFO encounter.
 Wheeler's health rapidly declined and six months after his UFO encounter, Officer Wheeler was dead, cause unknown.

 Hobbs Wilson UFO Sighting

 Hobbs Wilson (76) claimed he saw a UFO six miles out of town in 1972.
-He told the Chicago Tribune in September of 1990 about his sighting.
+He told the Chicago Tribune in September 1990 about his sighting.
 He described the craft as being soundless and spanning 18 to 20 feet.
 He said, "...it lit up the barnyard."

-Other Wisconsin UFO Reports
+Other Wisconsin UFO Close Encounters

 Other areas of Wisconsin also report UFO sightings, and they are varied and span over several decades.